What are my employee rights in company administration?

 Click here for a guide to administration and see our infographic on who gets paid and in what order when a company enters this process and owes money to its creditors.
 Your rights will depend upon your employment status and the plans for the administration.

 If you are still employed: the administrator may take on your employment rights for a period and then choose to sell the business, close the business or put it into a CVA (company voluntary arrangement).

 Generally speaking, if an administrator employs you for more than two weeks, your employment rights have been adopted.
-These may then be transferred when the business is sold on - this is known as TUPE or transfer of an undertaking - employment rights.
+These may then be transferred when the business is sold on, known as TUPE or transfer of an undertaking – employment rights.

-If the company goes into a CVA you may or may not retain your job.
+In the case of the company going into a CVA, you may or may not retain your job.
 Your rights can be affected.

 If you have lost your job, SIGN ON as soon as you can.

 This can be a real shock to you and we know that many people get very little help from the administrator.
-So read our guide below and or visit the DBEIS (Department of Business, Energy and Industrial Strategy).
+So read our guide below and or visit the DBEIS (Department of Business, Energy and Industrial Strategy) site.

 More Detailed Guide to the Calculation of the Employees Claims in Administration / Insolvency:

 Once the total claims have been worked out, you can claim directly from the DBEIS who then stands in the employees’ (your) shoes and can claim against the company.

 The purpose is to guarantee minimum payments to the employees which may not be paid out of the insolvency as a result of insufficient funds or to avoid preferences.

 All claims are calculated as per the guidelines in the legislation but the actual payments made by the Government are subject to maximum “capped” payments.

 The limit on the amount of a week’s pay under the insolvency provisions of the Act is currently £643 per week, the cap is reviewed annually.